A Figure from the Common Lot

 Honoré put his money away.

-Michelet, nodding then, as though he’d given an order, turned his back and bored ahead past the bank’s entry, driving aside a well-dressed cluster chatting at the bottom of the steps.
+Michelet, nodding then, as though he’d given an order, turned his back and bored ahead past the bank’s entry, driving aside a well-dressed cluster chatting near the steps.
 Honoré watched Broughton’s trusted servant jerk at the sight of a Prussian uniform, tap the brim of his hat, hump the bag sideways, and begin to walk in the street.
-He appeared to make up his mind that he’d meant to do this; he straightened, and crossed at that point, after a sharp turn round the running board of a carriage.
+He appeared to make up his mind he’d meant to do this; he straightened, and crossed, after a sharp turn round the running board of a carriage.
 But Honoré found in Michelet’s churlishness a perverse gratification.

 Continued from “perverse gratification”